10 Unexpected Reasons You’re Waking up with a Headache

 Consider your blood pressure

 Not all high blood pressure causes headaches, and most people never know they have high blood pressure or hypertension until they are seen for other symptoms unrelated to their blood pressure, explains Melva E. Pinn-Bingham, MD, a radiation oncologist at Vidant Roanoke-Chowan Hospital in Ahoskie, NC.
 “However, a very high or elevated blood pressure known as ‘malignant high blood pressure’ or ‘hypertensive crisis/emergency’ has been linked to causing severe headaches and even vision problems such as blurry or double vision.
 It is important to seek immediate medical attention for this condition,” she says.
+Here’s how to tell when high blood pressure is an emergency.

 Coping with untreated depression

 Depression can affect you even while you sleep.
 “One of the more common reasons for such headaches is depression,” says Dr. Pinn-Bingham.
 “To reduce the likelihood of getting these early morning headaches, it is important to get a good night sleep, follow your physician’s recommendations for treatment and support of depression.
 I always counsel on the importance of quitting smoking, reducing overall stress in your life and limiting alcohol intake,” she adds.
+Check out these other ways to stop a headache before it starts.

 Grinding your teeth